Get our Newsletter so you don't miss Pink Floyd News!

 Home / Pink Floyd Tour Database / Historical Tours / Pink Floyd British Winter Tour (1974)

-The Pink Floyd British Winter Tour in 1974 was a notable series of concerts that followed their French Summer Tour earlier that year.
-This tour was significant for several reasons, particularly in how it showcased the band’s evolving musical direction and set the stage for their next major album release.
-Here are some key aspects of the British Winter Tour:
+The Pink Floyd British Winter Tour in 1974 was a notable series of concerts that followed their French Summer Tour earlier The Pink Floyd British Winter Tour in 1974 was a notable series of concerts following their French Summer Tour earlier that year.
+This tour was significant as it showcased the band’s evolving musical direction and set the stage for their next major album release.

-3. Setlist Composition: The setlist typically combined this new material with selections from their wildly successful album, “The Dark Side of the Moon.”
-This blend allowed fans to enjoy familiar favorites while experiencing the band’s latest musical explorations.
+The setlist typically combined this new material with selections from their wildly successful album, “The Dark Side of the Moon,” allowing fans to enjoy familiar favourites while experiencing the band’s latest musical explorations.

 Pink Floyd British Winter Tour Dates